archer-v/boogieman/README.md

 # boogieman
 The probing utility, is designed to monitor the availability of host nodes, networks, services, and processes.
-It serves as a lightweight and straightforward tool, ideal for integration into automation scripts or as a metrics provider in various DevOps and NOC operations.
+It serves as a lightweight and straightforward tool, ideal for integration into automation scripts or as a metrics provider in various DevOps and network operations.
 All probes within this utility expose their data as Prometheus metrics or a JSON formatted object exposed at a http port, making it a reliable source for availability metrics related to hosts, networks, routes, and network services.

-The utility can perform single or composite checks combined in a scenario described in configuration file in a YAML format
+The utility can perform single or composite checks combined in a scenario described in configuration file in a YAML format.
+Checks can be executed in parallel, so an entire scenario can execute quickly.

 ### Available checks (probes):
 - ping